 It’s a great everyday trail runner that serves double-duty as a trail race shoe up to 50 miles in most situations.

 What really caught my attention though was the promise of a new wider toe box – hurrah!

 Updates to Hoka One One Speed Instinct 2

 - Most of the components and features that graced the original Speed Instinct is still present in the Hoka One One Speed Instinct 2.
 The platform still houses a specific cushioning system that’s prevalent in many of the brand’s stable of running shoes.
-The outsole also retails the trail-ready gripping lugs that aren’t too aggressive.
+The outsole also retails the trail-run-ready gripping lugs that aren’t too aggressive.